 To build a relationship is to build trust.
 Different from the standpoint of factories and brands, Inno plays a role as an independent third party, as always.
 This role has brought both advantages and disadvantages when members in task force tried to build relationship with all the counterparts.
 The bright side was that Clients, factory K and brand F have been more open to the team.
 For the clients, Chee and Lam even made it 4 face to face encounters with the task force team members.
 But this was very challenging especially the Pandemic was prevailing at that time.
 Except the face to face interaction, the team has kept in touch with them on WeChat, a popular social media platform in China.
 Frequent online communication with them was also a tricky task for setting and maintaining the professional boundaries.

-Brands can end child labor throughout the entire responsible business behavior and operation process, including supplier selection, social audits, etc., and then strengthen cooperation with civil society organisations on various issues.
+Brands can end child labor throughout the entire responsible business behavior and operation process, including suppliers' selection, social audits, etc., and then strengthen cooperation with civil society organisations on various issues.

 Factories can keep an eye out for identifying where Child Labour risks may occur from the recruitment process, present labor regulations, and daily management.
 We have seen many factories have temporarily employed child labour due to various practical factors such as soaring orders and periodic employment needs.
 Also, we have also seen the factories do their best to eliminate child labor through setting strict regulations to insepect ID documentations.
 However, understanding all these is not the last mile, on the contrary, the first step to take action.